 We bridge the gap between new citizens,employees and employers.

 New citizens are empowered to take chargeof their own integration.

 As the oldest son in his family, one young refugee assumed financial responsibility for his aging parents.
 With no income, he began skipping school and job training to make money any way he could.
 Through Bridging the Cultural Gap, he began to see the stark differences between Syrian and Danish culture.
 He learned how Danish culture is very independent; the opposite of his own culture, and how the Danes tend to be egalitarian; whereas he was raised not to question authority.
-He worked to develop the confidence to ask his parents to be relieved of his financial responsibility so he could make his education a top priority, setting him up to thrive in Denmark.
+He worked to develop the confidence to ask his parents to allow him to make his education a top priority, setting him up to thrive in Denmark.